-- Ask learners what they consider as the major challenges for advocacy in their mission context and to share some of their experiences.
-You can point to some common challenges listed on the slide, including: - Lack of coordination in terms of meeting and coordinating advocacy strategies and messages with advocacy targets (e.g. within the mission, between HQ and field level, among partners) - Lack of access to advocacy targets due to legal, security, logistical or other constraints - o Lack of political leverage, for example if the armed actor demonstrates a disregard for international laws and norms or their international reputation
+Ask learners what they consider to be the major challenges for advocacy in their mission context and to share some of their experiences.

+- You can point to some common challenges listed on the slide, including: - Lack of coordination in terms of coordinating advocacy strategies and messages with allies (e.g., within the mission, between HQ and field level, among partners) - Lack of access to advocacy targets due to legal, security, logistical or other constraints - Lack of political leverage, e.g., if the armed actor demonstrates a disregard for international laws and norms or their international reputation - Changing conflict dynamics, e.g., if there are constant changes in the leadership structures of the advocacy target - Limited ability to demonstrate direct impact because multiple actors are contributing towards progress on the same issue.

-- Changing conflict dynamics, for example if there are constant changes in the leadership structures of the advocacy target - Limited ability to demonstrate direct impact due to the influence of various actors in delivering advocacy results. - At the end of this discussion, ask learners how an advocacy strategy and plan can help them address some of these challenges?
-What are some of the main aspects their strategy would focus on?
+At the end of this discussion, ask learners how an advocacy strategy and plan can help them address some of these challenges?
+What are some of the main aspects their strategy should focus on?